ojeytonwilliams/freeCodeCamp/curriculum/challenges/english/05-apis-and-microservices/mongodb-and-mongoose/use-model.findone-to-return-a-single-matching-document-from-your-database.md

 ---

 ## Description

 <section id='description'>

-<code>Model.findOne()</code> behaves like <code>.find()</code>, but it returns only one document (not an array), even if there are multiple items.
+`Model.findOne()` behaves like `.find()`, but it returns only one document (not an array), even if there are multiple items.
 It is especially useful when searching by properties that you have declared as unique.

 </section>

 ## Instructions

 <section id='instructions'>

-Find just one person which has a certain food in the person&apos;s favorites, using <code>Model.findOne() -> Person</code>.
+Find just one person which has a certain food in the person's favorites, using `Model.findOne() -> Person`.
 Use the function argument food as search key.

 </section>

 ## Tests

 <section id='tests'>

 ```yml